 - 7 oz. strawberries washed, hulled, and quartered

 - 4 slices Parma ham

-- Mix the balsamic glaze, honey, salt, and oil in a bowl.½ tablespoons balsamic cream, ⅛ teaspoon salt, 2 teaspoon olive oil, 1½ teaspoon honey
+- Mix the balsamic glaze, honey, salt, and oil in a bowl.½ tablespoons balsamic glaze, ⅛ teaspoon salt, 2 teaspoon olive oil, 1½ teaspoon honey

 - Add the strawberries and pink peppercorns.7 oz. strawberries, 1½ tablespoons pink peppercorns

 - Let it marinate for 15 minutes at room temperature.